-Singh, as they say, "bleeds orange."
-She is a graduate of Syracuse University's S.I.
-Newhouse School of Public Communications and the College of Arts and Sciences, where her degree work focused on Latin American studies, Spanish and, of course, broadcast journalism.
+Singh is a graduate of Syracuse University's S.I.
+Newhouse School of Public Communications and College of Arts and Sciences, where her work focused on Latin American studies, Spanish and broadcast journalism.